rick-c-goog/rabbitmq-pubsub/rbtpbs-dataflow/README.md

 Push a message to RabbitMQ through console or program.
 Check the message published to GCP pubsub, pull the messages under pubsub topic

+To publish the the pipeline to dataflow,

+Make sure the project-number-compute@developer service account has Dataflow developer IAM permission

 mvn -Pdataflow-runner compile exec:java \
     -Dexec.mainClass=org.dataflow.RabbitMQToPubSubDataflow \